bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/unnamed_function_statement.md

 SyntaxError: function statement requires a name
 ===============================================

-The JavaScript exception “function statement requires a name” occurs when there is a [function statement](../statements/function) in the code that requires a name.
+The JavaScript exception "function statement requires a name” occurs when there is a [function statement](../statements/function) in the code that requires a name.

 Message
 -------